Medicaid School Services Program

 The C4S segment of the program assists school districts by providing partial reimbursement for the cost of expanding and enhancing emotional and medical services to Medicaid-eligible general education students through the age of 21.

-The DCS segment of the program assists school districts with the cost of providing health-related (medical and transportation-related) services to Medicaid-eligible students through age 21 with special needs under the Individuals with Disabilities Education Act (IDEA).
+The DSC segment of the program assists school districts with the cost of providing health-related (medical and transportation-related) services to Medicaid-eligible students through age 21 with special needs under the Individuals with Disabilities Education Act (IDEA).

-The DCS medical staff portion of the program generates revenue by tracking the services and time Medicaid-qualified school personnel spend on Individualized Education Plan (IEP) or Individualized Family Service Plan (IFSP) prescribed health related services, and by factoring the district's expense for staff providing them.
+The DSC medical staff portion of the program generates revenue by tracking the services and time Medicaid-qualified school personnel spend on Individualized Education Plan (IEP) or Individualized Family Service Plan (IFSP) prescribed health related services, and by factoring the district's expense for staff providing them.